yangjie-d/DCC-Net/README.md

 [AdelaiDet](https://github.com/aim-uofa/AdelaiDet) .

-The model weights can be obtained at [DCC-Net](https://huggingface.co/DYangjie/DCC-Net/tree/main), and
+The model weights can be obtained at [DCC-Net](https://huggingface.co/DYangjie/DCC-Net/tree/main).
+Create a subdirectory named weights under the AdelaiDet directory and place the weight files into it.

 After that, all you need to do to use this project is run app.py